srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 - **JVM** is Interpreter execute byte code to machine code, contins JustInTime compiler
 - **ClassLoader**: part of JRE, loads class file to JVM

-:memo: Java is not fully oops language, due usage of primitive datatypes.
+*Note*: Java is not fully oops language, due usage of primitive datatypes.

 ```
 import java.Io.*;	//this package used while code in notepad
 import java.util.Scanner ;